 Modular Side Buttons for True Ambidexterity

 One of the most brilliant design features of the Logitech G Pro Wireless Gaming Mouse is its modularity.
-It comes with magnetic button covers and two pairs of side buttons, allowing you to have buttons on the left, the right, both, or neither.
+It includes magnetic button covers and two pairs of side buttons, allowing users to place buttons on the left, right, both, or neither.
 This makes it a truly ambidextrous mouse, not just one with a symmetrical shape.
-The process is simple: just pull off the magnetic covers and snap the buttons into place.
-It’s a level of customization that is still a benchmark for competitors.
+The simple process of snapping magnetic buttons into place offers a level of customization that remains a benchmark for competitors.

 Unrivaled Performance: The Engine Within

-A comfortable shape is nothing without a flawless core, and this is where the G Pro Wireless truly shines.
+A comfortable shape is ineffective without a flawless core, and the G Pro Wireless excels here.
 Its performance is built on two key pillars: the HERO sensor and Lightspeed wireless technology.

 The Legendary HERO 25K Sensor

-At its heart lies Logitech’s High Efficiency Rated Optical (HERO) sensor.
-This sensor is renowned for its raw, unfiltered tracking accuracy across the entire DPI range (100 to 25,600).
-It delivers zero smoothing, filtering, or acceleration, meaning your hand movements are translated to the screen with perfect 1:1 precision.
-Whether you’re making a pixel-perfect sniper shot or a frantic 180-degree turn, the HERO sensor remains unfailingly reliable.
+At its heart is Logitech’s High Efficiency Rated Optical (HERO) sensor, renowned for raw, unfiltered tracking accuracy across its entire 100 to 25,600 DPI range.
+It delivers zero smoothing, filtering, or acceleration, translating hand movements to the screen with perfect 1:1 precision.
+This ensures unfailing reliability for both pixel-perfect sniper shots and frantic 180-degree turns.

 Lightspeed Wireless: Cutting the Cord Without Compromise

-Logitech’s Lightspeed technology was a game-changer, effectively erasing the latency concerns that once plagued wireless gaming.
+Logitech’s Lightspeed technology was a major upgrade, eliminating latency concerns for wireless gaming.
 With a 1ms report rate, the connection is as fast and stable as a wired mouse.
-During our testing, we experienced zero dropouts, lag, or stuttering.
-It feels instantaneous.
-This freedom of movement, unencumbered by cable drag, allows for more consistent and fluid aim, proving that wireless is not just viable for competitive play—it’s optimal.
+During testing, we experienced zero dropouts, lag, or stuttering, feeling instantaneous.
+This freedom from cable drag allows for more consistent and fluid aim, proving wireless is optimal for competitive play.

 Battery Life and Connectivity

-The efficiency of the HERO sensor also contributes to outstanding battery life.
-Logitech claims up to 48 hours with default RGB lighting on and up to 60 hours with the lighting turned off.
-In our experience, these numbers are accurate.
-A full charge can easily last through a full week of heavy gaming.
-The only modern critique is its reliance on a Micro-USB port for charging, which feels dated compared to the USB-C standard now common on newer peripherals.
+The HERO sensor’s efficiency contributes to outstanding battery life.
+Logitech claims up to 48 hours with default RGB lighting on and up to 60 hours with lighting off, which our experience confirms.
+A full charge can easily last a week of heavy gaming.
+The only modern critique is its reliance on a Micro-USB port for charging, which feels dated compared to the current USB-C standard.

 Switches and Build Quality

-The G Pro Wireless uses Omron switches rated for 50 million clicks.
-The main clicks are light, crisp, and satisfyingly tactile.
-However, over its lifespan, the mouse gained a reputation for developing a “double-clicking” issue for some users.
-While this problem wasn’t universal, it’s a well-documented concern to be aware of.
-The scroll wheel is well-defined and tactile, providing a good balance between smooth scrolling and distinct steps for weapon switching in games.
+The G Pro Wireless uses Omron switches rated for 50 million clicks, providing light, crisp, and tactile main clicks.
+However, some users reported a “double-clicking” issue over its lifespan, a documented concern.
+The scroll wheel is well-defined and tactile, balancing smooth scrolling with distinct steps for in-game weapon switching.

 Customization with Logitech G HUB Software